 Professor of Oncology

 His primary interests are pharmacogenomics and translational research involving endocrine therapy of breast cancer, and the biology of endocrine sensitivity.
-His clinical research has impacted clinical practice.
+His clinical and translational research has impacted clinical practice.
 He has served on numerous national and international bodies such as the NIH (1990, Conference Vice-Chair) and St. Gallen (2003-2013) Consensus Conference Panels on early breast cancer (Co-Chair of the 2009 St. Gallen Conference), and the NCI Breast Cancer Steering Committee.

 Please remember BCRF in your will planning.
 Learn More

 Breast Cancer Research Foundation28 West 44th Street, Suite 609, New York, NY 10036

 General Office: 646-497-2600 | Toll Free: firstname.lastname@example.org | BCRF is a 501 (c)(3) | EIN: 13-3727250